 Learning a new language is challenging from the beginning with all the grammar, syntax, and vocabulary to cover.
 But German pronunciation can be very difficult as well.
 Nothing underscores this more than a few German words that only Germans seem to be able to pronounce.
 If you’re up to the task, give them a try.

-If you found this list interesting, then you may be intrigued to know that this is only the beginning of the unique characteristics that define the German language.
-From its rich history to its odd quarks, German is a vibrant, living entity that changes over time.
-But the only way to fully understand it is to learn it.
-Give it a shot and see what neat facts you can discover on your journey to speaking German fluently.
+If you found this list of facts about the German language interesting, it’s only the beginning.
+There’s a lot more to this amazing language.
+From its rich history to its odd quirks, German is a vibrant, living entity that changes over time.
+But the only way to fully understand it is to learn it with OptiLingo.